Is Chickpea Pasta *Actually* Healthy? The Answer May Surprise You

 How to eat chickpea pasta for maximum health benefits

-As always, choosing sauces high in nutrients and low in additives is key to keeping your diet healthy, and you’ll be best served making your own sauce rather than purchasing one.
+As always, choosing sauces high in nutrients and low in additives is key to keeping your diet healthy, and you’ll be best serving the chickpea pasta with your own sauce rather than purchasing one.
 In addition to the sauces you choose, it’s also worth noting that despite being high in protein, chickpea pasta still needs help in the protein department.

 “Chickpea pasta is considered an incomplete protein, so you’d want to pair this with a complete protein,” says Davis.
 “Plant-based sources could be tofu, tempeh, hemp seeds, or nutritional yeast — which is often used for a vegan cheesy sauce.”

 Of course, if you aren’t plant-based, you can add animal protein to chickpea pasta — a lamb ragu or some grass-fed beef meatballs would be great with it, and you can consider the protein in the chickpea pasta simply a bonus And don’t shy away from adding a little fat, either.

 “As with any meal, a source of healthy fat helps the body absorb vitamins and minerals while helping to keep you full,” Albertson says.